Ladysnake/Cardinal-Components-API/README.md

 **TL;DR: It allows you to attach data to things**

-Detailed information is available in this repository's [wiki](https://github.com/OnyxStudios/Cardinal-Components-API/wiki).
+Detailed information is available in this repository's [**wiki**](https://github.com/OnyxStudios/Cardinal-Components-API/wiki).
 The information below is a condensed form of the latter.

-## Features
+## Features\*
-- Attach your components to a variety of vanilla classes
+- 🔗 Attach your components to a variety of vanilla classes
-- Implement once, have them work (and be saved) everywhere
+- 🧩 Implement once, have them work (and be saved) everywhere
-- Synchronize your components with a single helper interface
+- 🔄 Synchronize your components with a single helper interface
-- Easily configure how your components are copied when a player respawns
+- 👥 Easily configure how your components are copied when a player respawns
-- Customize everything so that it fits your needs
+- ⚙️ Customize everything so that it fits your needs
-- All while enjoying the speed of ASM-generated extensions
+- ⚡ All while enjoying the blazing speed of ASM-generated extensions

+*\*Non exhaustive, refer to the wiki and javadoc for the full list.*

 ## Adding the API to your buildscript:
 Latest versions of Cardinal Components API are available on Bintray: